duizendstra/apps-script-template/.idx/airules.md

   - **Web App Deployment Settings:** (`executeAs`, `access` in `gas/appsscript.json` or deployment UI): Understand the implications. `executeAs: USER_DEPLOYING` runs as the developer; `executeAs: USER_ACCESSING` runs as the user visiting the app. `access` controls who can visit (`MYSELF`, `DOMAIN`, `ANYONE`).
 Choose settings appropriate for the application's purpose and security requirements.
   - **Data Exposure:** Be careful not to expose sensitive data to the client-side (`gas/index.html`) unless necessary.
 Avoid logging sensitive information with `console.log` if logs might be accessible inappropriately.
 - deployment_workflow_summary: |
-  **Refer to `README.md` for detailed setup and deployment instructions.** The general workflow involves:
+  **Refer to `SETUP.md` for initial authentication/linking steps and `README.md` for the ongoing development and deployment workflow.** The general workflow involves:
-  1. Local Development: Edit `.js`, `.html` files within `gas/`.
-Create/update `gas/config.js` manually inside `gas/`.
+  1. Initial Setup (One-time): See `SETUP.md` (`clasp login`, `clasp create`/`pull`).
-  2. Authentication (One-time): Run `clasp login` to authorize Clasp with Google.
+  2. Local Development: Edit `.js`, `.html` files within `gas/`.
+Create/update `gas/config.js` manually.
-  3. Push Changes: Run `clasp push` (from the project root) to upload local code changes from `gas/` to the linked Google Apps Script project online, respecting `.claspignore`.
+  3. Push Changes: Run `clasp push` (from the project root).
-  4. Manifest Changes: If `gas/appsscript.json` is modified, `clasp push` handles it.
-Re-authorization by users might be needed.
+  4. Manifest Changes: Handled by `clasp push`.
+Re-authorization might be needed.
-  5. Testing: Test the web app via its deployment URL (see the "Manual Testing via Web App UI" section in `README.md`) or run functions directly in the GAS editor.
-Check logs in the GAS editor (`View > Logs` or `Executions`).
+  5. Testing: Test via web app URL, GAS editor runs, or triggers.
+Check logs.
-  6. Deployment/Versioning: Create new deployments or manage versions using the GAS web editor interface (`Deploy > Manage deployments`) or potentially `clasp deploy` / `clasp version`.
+  6. Deployment/Versioning: Use GAS web editor or `clasp deploy`/`version`.
-  7. Version Control: Use Git (`git add`, `git commit`, `git push`) to manage code history and collaborate.
+  7. Version Control: Use Git.

 # --- RULE: Define specific instructions or constraints for the AI ---